ayonli/literal-toolkit/README.md

-In case to write a pseudo code implementation or data structure, this toolkit will help a lot on parsing and generating strings, numbers, regular expressions, values in special keywords, and even comments.
+In case to write a pseudo code implementation or data structure, this toolkit will help a lot on parsing and generating strings, numbers, regular expressions, keyword values, and even comments.

 ## Install